LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/resources/htmlspecialchars/README.md

 *OK, I should treat this '<' character as a literal '<' character and not try to interpret it as the beginning of a tag*

-and so on, for each of the "special characters" that have a syntacic function in HTML.
+and so on, for each of the "special characters" that have a syntactic function in HTML.

 Now our Rascal user sees this on his screen: